 Downstairs there is a good sized fully equipped kitchen diner with table and chairs seating up to ten people.
 Guests tend to use this kitchen for day to day cooking and socialising.
 The cosy sitting room has three settees and french windows to the garden.

-Outside, the main garden has a gazebo for shade in the summer months, a table and chairs, loungers and bbq.
-It slopes gently to a pond with a child safety grid.
+Outside, the main garden has a gazebo for shade in the summer months, a table and chairs, loungers and b b q.
+The garden slopes gently to a narrow shallow pond with a child safety grid.
 There are sea views from here.

 The barn is situated high up overlooking Dartmouth and away from the hustle and bustle of the harbour.
 It has ample off road parking on the forecourt and is only a short walk down to the River Dart and the town centre.